|

 browsing, pages, graphics and other page elements are stored

 in your browsers cache.
-It's worth it to clean this cache from
+This was created mainly to optimize dial-up connections.
+With broadband, It's worth it to clean this cache from

 time to time: